 The online MBA curriculum can be completed in as few as 16 months to maximize the return on your educational investment — giving you the proof-point to help you move into an executive position faster.
 You can also opt to complete the degree at the pace that is best for you.

-The program offers you a choice in four areas of emphasis: healthcare, finance, strategic leadership, and international business.
+The program offers you a choice in five areas of emphasis: business analytics, healthcare, finance, strategic leadership, and international business.
 You can choose one or more concentrations — whatever best fits your career goals.
 The UD online MBA even offers a healthcare major for a deeper focus in this rapidly-growing field.

 - Finance.
 If your passion is to build a company's value by optimizing current funds and finding new revenue avenues, concentrate your studies in finance.
 Experiential coursework in financial management, analysis, and reporting prepare you to lead organizational growth in corporate, investment, and international finance careers.

 - Healthcare.
 If you want to advance in the rapidly-growing field of healthcare, this area of emphasis provides you with a competitive edge.
 You’ll improve industry and organizational metrics when you learn to operate in today’s health systems, including informatics, e-service, and patient experience.
 Gain a deeper focus with additional coursework with a healthcare major.

 - Strategic Leadership.
 Strategic leadership goes beyond managing others, encompassing all of the skills and capacities needed to influence others, manage change, set strategic direction, build teams and support networks and navigate the complex analytical and human dimensions inherent in any leadership role.